 - introducing new professional practice standards for the teaching profession and new leadership certifications (2019)

 - establishing the College of Alberta School Superintendents as a legislated professional organization (Spring 2021)

 - passing the Students First Act (Fall 2021)

-If passed, Bill 15 will amend both the Education Act and the Teaching Profession Act.
-The proposed Bill would also amend and proclaim sections of the Students First Act and the College of Alberta School Superintendents Act (CASS Act) to:
+The Education (Reforming Teacher Profession Discipline) Amendment Act amends both the Education Act and the Teaching Profession Act.
+The act also amends and proclaims sections of the Students First Act and the College of Alberta School Superintendents Act (CASS Act) to:

 - create an Office of the Commissioner to give the commissioner authority to oversee a significant part of the process for complaints of alleged unprofessional conduct and professional incompetence made against any Alberta certificated teacher or teacher leader